urduhack/urduhack/docs/quickstart/normalization.rst

 Adding space before & after English words
 -----------------------------------------

-The :py:mod:`~urduhack.normalization.util` module in the UrduHack provides the functionality to add spaces before and after English words in the given Urdu text.
+The :py:mod:`~urduhack.normalization` module in the UrduHack provides the functionality to add spaces before and after English words in the given Urdu text.
 It is an important step in normalization of the Urdu data.

-To put spaces after English words in Urdu text, use the :py:func:`~urduhack.normalization.util.english_characters_space` function in the :py:mod:`~urduhack.normalization` module.::
+To put spaces after English words in Urdu text, use the :py:func:`~urduhack.normalization.english_characters_space` function in the :py:mod:`~urduhack.normalization` module.::

     >>> from urduhack.normalization import english_characters_space